 No shortage of pain

 Furthermore, everyone is at some risk of acute or chronic pain, whether from an illness, an injury, or some other factors.
-Across all ages, acute and chronic pain is one of the most frequent reasons for physician visits.2
+Across all ages, acute and chronic pain is one of the most common reasons for physician visits.4

 But the fact that there are millions of people with a legitimate need for pain relief is only the beginning of the problem we need to solve.
 The second part of the problem is that prescription opioid use is, by now, deeply entrenched in the clinical treatment culture in the U.S.